The Formal Theory of Monads, Univalently: The Bicategory of Monads

+In \cite[Definition 6.7]{bicatspaper}, another bicategory of monads internal to $\B$ is defined.
+However, here we consider lax morphisms, while they only consider pseudomorphisms, i.e., morphisms $f : m_1 \onecell m_2$ for which $\monadmorendo{f}$ is invertible.
+For the development of the formal theory of monads, lax morphisms are needed.

-Next we look at the univalence of $\mnd{\B}$, and to prove it, we use displayed univalence \cite[Definition 7.3]{bicatspaper}.
-This way, it suffices to prove the displayed univalence of $\dEndo{\B}$, $\dUnit{\B}$, and $\dMult{\B}$.
+Next we look at the univalence of $\mnd{\B}$, and to prove it, we use displayed univalence.
+More specifically, it suffices to prove the displayed univalence of $\dEndo{\B}$, $\dUnit{\B}$, and $\dMult{\B}$.
 We also need $\B$ to be univalent.

 \begin{prop}[\coqident{Bicategories.DisplayedBicats.Examples.MonadsLax}{is_univalent_2_mnd}] If $\B$ is univalent, then so is $\mnd{\B}$. \end{prop}